rackerlabs/rackspace-how-to/content/rms-cloudflare/understanding-bot-management.md

   operate on social media platforms like Facebook Bot.
-- **Bad bots** - Bots which are designed to perform malicious actions, ultimately hurting businesses, such as credential stuffing bots, third-party scraping bots, spam bots, and sneakerbots.
+- **Bad bots** - Bots which are designed to perform malicious actions, ultimately hurting businesses, such as credential stuffing bots, third-party scraping bots, spambots, and sneaker bots.
-- **Bot management** - Blocking undesired or malicious Internet bot traffic while still allowing useful bots to access web properties by detecting bot activity, discerning between desirable and undesirable bot behavior, and identifying the sources of the undesirable activity.
+- **Bot management** - Blocking undesired or malicious Internet bot traffic while still allowing useful bots to access web properties by detecting bot activity, discerning between desirable and undesirable bot behavior, and identifying the sources of the unwanted activity.
 - **Web Application Firewall (WAF)** - A security system that monitors and controls network traffic based on a set of security rules.